 In English-speaking countries around 15-20% of the population has learning disabilities, and 70% of them are connected with dyslexia (4).
 In Europe, due to different language systems, approximately 9-12% of the population has dyslexia (3).
 To overcome these difficulties, children with dyslexia need to be identified early and included in structured literacy programs.

 Lately, the technology trends for people with dyslexia include tools that convert text to speech.
 Undoubtedly, these tools are of great help.
 Especially during the course of one’s education.
 However, using text-to-speech technology, dyslexics are not working on their core problem –reading.
 There is no magical solution to this problem.
 Learning to read requires explicit instructions, repetition, and supervision.
-Besides, reading difficulties in dyslexia do not simply disappear.
+Besides, reading difficulties in dyslexia does not simply disappear.
 People with dyslexia will never be great readers, but they can improve with practice.

 Good Fonts for Dyslexia